Adaro

 IBT provides services for coal and fuel handling at its Pulau Laut terminal at the southeastern coast of South Kalimantan.
 The coal handling services include coal ship-loading, temporary stockpiling, and coal blending services.
 IBT’s customers can purchase coal from the most economical sources and get IBT to blend the coals according to their requirements to reduce production costs.
 IBT also offers facilities that can load vessels of up to 80,000 dwt in less than two days and an annual throughput capacity of 12 million tons, added with a feature that can help to detect and separate metal contaminants in coal before it is loaded to vessels.

-For fuel handling services, IBT is equipped with four fuel tanks of 80,000-kiloliter total storage capacity, in-line blendling for blending fuel and FAME (fatty acid methyl ester) and two jetties with loading capacity of 1.5 million kiloliters/year.
+For fuel handling services, IBT is equipped with four fuel tanks of 80,000-kiloliter total storage capacity, in-line blending for blending fuel and FAME (fatty acid methyl ester) and two jetties with loading capacity of 1.5 million kiloliters/year.

-For the Adaro Group, IBT is a high capacity back up for Taboneo transshipment operations and a location for sourcing fuel, which is essential for the group’s pit-to-power integrated operations.
+For the Adaro Group, IBT is a high capacity back up for Taboneo transshipment operations and a location for sourcing fuel, which is essential for the group’s pit-topower integrated operations.
 Although it was positioned to prioritize companies within the Adaro Group, IBT will also utilize its capacity and capitalize on its experience by expanding third-party relationships, especially the coal miners of the central, south and southeast regions of Kalimantan Island, for whom IBT’s location and its comprehensive facilities are most strategic.
 Since 2015, IBT has been maintaining a strategic alliance with Pertamina, a prominent state oil company, which has been using IBT as a facility for blending biodiesel.

 The Barito channel has recorded a steady increase in traffic over the years.
-The cargo volume passing through the channel in 2022 totaled 127 million tonnes, or 16% higher than 2021.
+The cargo volume passing through the channel in 2023 totaled 142 million tonnes, or 12% higher than 2022.
 This increase was attributable to the increase in the third-party cargoes.
 With the capacity of accommodating up to 200 million tonnes of coal per year, the channel still has ample room to accommodate higher volumes.

 PBMM has a captive market from the extensive shipping operations of the Adaro Group in addition to benefitting from the transshipment activities at Taboneo organized by its sister company IMPT.
-In 2022, PBMM’s volume increased significantly due to the significant increase of coal volumes of its affiliated companies within the Adaro Group.
+In 2023, PBMM’s volume increased significantly due to the significant increase of coal volumes of its affiliated companies within the Adaro Group.
 Therefore, PBMM spared most of the capacity for the Adaro Group.

-Last modified on February 28, 2024, 9:41 am | 154185
+Last modified on May 31, 2024, 1:13 pm | 167835